AuFeld/screener_with_fastapi/README.md

-# Constructed a dashboard with FastAPI that extracts data from the yfinane API to a SQLAlchemy database.
+# Constructed a dashboard with FastAPI that extracts data from yfinane to a SQLAlchemy database.

 - Deploys data to a dashboard utilizing FastAPI with background tasks and Semantic UI.
 - Users interactively sort and filter stock related data by: price, 50 and 200 day moving average,